tmk/tmk_keyboard/converter/ibmpc_usb/README.md

 - Data    PD0
 - Clock   PD1
-- Reset   PB6 or PB7 (For some of XT keyboards.
-Not needed for AT, PS/2 and Terminal)
+- Reset   PB6 or PB7

 For optional secondary interface use these pins.
+See PS/2 connector pinouts below.

-- Data    PD2
+- Data2   PD2
-- Clock   PD3
+- Clock2  PD3

 ### Reset
-Old Type-1 IBM XT keyboard and some of XT clones need Reset pin to starup its controller.
+Use pin3 of DIN-5(180-degree) connector for Reset.

-Connect Reset pin to pin3 of DIN-5(180-degree) connector.
-This should not harm keyboards which don't require reset, it is safe and recommended to have Reset pin on AT/XT converter.
+Reset should not harm keyboards even if they don't require it.
+It is safe and recommended to have Reset pin on AT/XT converter.

-Zenith Z-150 XT and Leading Edge DC-2014 are also known to need this.
+Old Type-1 IBM XT keyboard and some of XT clones including Zenith Z-150 XT and Leading Edge DC-2014 are known to need Reset pin.
+AT, PS/2 and Terminal keyboards don't need it.

-See this for IBM XT Type-1 vs Type-2: https://github.com/tmk/tmk_keyboard/wiki/IBM-PC-XT-Keyboard-Protocol#type-1-vs-type-2
+See this for details: https://github.com/tmk/tmk_keyboard/wiki/IBM-PC-XT-Keyboard-Protocol#keyboard-hard-reset

 ### Connector pinouts